harvardinformatics/snakemake-workshop/develop/index.md

 By default, Snakemake will execute the first rule in your script when run.
 If necessary, it will run other rules to create the inputs for the first rule.
 This works for our simple example, with one rule and hardcoded inputs and outputs.
 But for more complex workflows, it is natural to write rules top-to-bottom, which conflicts with this Snakemake behavior (it would look at the first rule and see all the inputs exist and do nothing).

-So to make sure SNakemake knows what the final product of your workflow is, and to keep things more readable (top-to-bottom), the standard when writing Snakemake workflows is to place a rulle called `all` at the top of your script.
+So to make sure Snakemake knows what the final product of your workflow is, and to keep things more readable (top-to-bottom), the standard when writing Snakemake workflows is to place a rulle called `all` at the top of your script.
 This rule will have no `output:` directive and no command to run (*e.g.* with `shell:`).
 Instead, it will only have an `input:` directive, and **the specified inputs to this rule should be the final expected outputs of your entire workflow.**

 Recall that Snakemake is based in principle on GNU Make, which is used to build software.
 In GNU Make, the final target is the executable or binary for the softare.
 In that context, the `all` rule is like the final completed executable.